dalibo/emaj/docs/en/multiGroupsFunctions.rst

 General information
 -------------------

-To be able to synchronize current operations like group start or stop, set mark or rollback, usual functions dedicated to these tasks have twin-functions that process several tables groups in a single call.
+To be able to synchronize current operations like group start or stop, set mark or rollback, usual functions dedicated to these tasks have twin-functions that process several table groups in a single call.

 The resulting advantages are:

-* to easily process all tables group in a single transaction,
+* to easily process all table group in a single transaction,
 * to lock tables belonging to all groups at the beginning of the operation to minimize the risk of deadlock.

 .. _multi_groups_functions_list: